JustasB/jNeuroML/README.md

 [Brian](http://www.briansimulator.org/) etc. are under active development (see https://github.com/NeuroML/org.neuroml.export and https://github.com/NeuroML/org.neuroml.import).

-**Note:**

-Adding the environment variable *JNML_HOME*, pointing to the *jNeuroML* folder, as well as adding this path to the *PATH* variable will let you use the *jnml* utility from any folder.

 Getting the source for jNeuroML
 -------------------------------

-If you prefer to clone all of the individual repositories and build the jNeuroML application yourself, use the [getNeuroML.py](https://github.com/NeuroML/jNeuroML/blob/master/getNeuroML.py) utility in the jNeuroML repo:
+If you prefer to clone all of the individual repositories and build the jNeuroML application yourself, use the [getNeuroML.py](https://github.com/NeuroML/jNeuroML/blob/master/getNeuroML.py) utility in the jNeuroML repo.

+Eensure you have:
+  - git
+  - [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and JAVA_HOME variable set (see [here for Ubuntu](https://askubuntu.com/a/175547/702527)).
+  - Maven: Download [here](http://maven.apache.org/) or use package managers for Linux (e.g. `sudo apt-get install maven`) or Mac (`brew install maven`)).

     git clone git://github.com/NeuroML/jNeuroML.git neuroml_dev/jNeuroML
     cd neuroml_dev/jNeuroML
     python getNeuroML.py

-This will clone ~11 repos for NML2 & LEMS (including Python based libraries) into *neuroml_dev/* and compile the Java based ones using Maven (download [here](http://maven.apache.org/) or use package managers for Linux (e.g. apt-get install maven) or Mac (brew install maven)).
+This will clone ~11 repos for NML2 & LEMS (including Python based libraries) into *neuroml_dev/* and compile the Java based ones using Maven.
 The full process may take 5-10 mins on first installation, but subsequently running:

     git pull
     python getNeuroML.py